This post is brought to you by my friend Chonce, who blogs over at My Debt Epiphany.

 When setting your rates, you have to realize that freelancers have expenses to cover like taxes to pay, fees to keep their website or blog up and running, as well as unpaid time spent answering and responding to emails, sending invoices, and promoting their services.

-If you aren’t carefully and accept a job that pays too low, you could wind up in the negative or earn an amount that just doesn’t seem worth your time.
+If you aren’t careful and accept a job that pays too low, you could wind up in the negative or earn an amount that just doesn’t seem worth your time.

 This is why I always suggest putting a price on your time and setting your rates accordingly.
 Don’t be afraid to charge a little more than you would like to earn because some people might try to negotiate lower rates with you.

 If someone says no or can’t afford your rate, don’t worry because there are plenty of fish in the sea and someone else will.